bkrug/envelope-demo/README.md

 `assoc .py=PythonScript`
 `ftype PythonScript=C:\bin\python.exe "%1" %*`

 Replace C:\bin\python.exe with the path to your Python installation.
-This enables you to run myscript.py instead of python myscript.py
+This enables you to run `myscript.py` instead of `python myscript.py`

 Add .py to your PATHEXT environment variable.
 This makes Windows consider *.py files to be executable when searching your PATH.
-It enables you to run myscript instead of myscript.py
+It enables you to run `myscript` instead of `myscript.py`
 You can set it for the current cmd session:

 `set PATHEXT=%PATHEXT%;.PY`

-To set it permanently (under Windows):
+To set it permanently:

 `setx PATHEXT %PATHEXT%;.PY`